Rise to Success: Career Highlights of Aaron Nola

 February 13, 2019: Contract Extension with Phillies

-On February 13, 2019, Aaron Nola signed a four-year, $45 million contract extension with the Phillies, including a $2 million signing bonus, solidifying his future with the team.
+On February 13, 2019, Aaron Nola signed a four-year, $45 million contract extension with the Phillies, including a $2 million signing bonus.

-In 2020, Aaron Nola made his third consecutive Opening Day start for the Phillies and pitched his first two complete games with the Phillies, both of which were seven innings due to a rule shortening doubleheaders.
+In 2020, Aaron Nola made his third consecutive Opening Day start for the Phillies and pitched his first two complete games.
+The Phillies were eliminated from wild card contention.

 April 18, 2021: First Complete Game Shutout

-On April 18, 2021, Aaron Nola threw his first complete game shutout in the MLB, beating the St. Louis Cardinals 2-0, showcasing his pitching dominance.
+On April 18, 2021, Aaron Nola threw his first complete game shutout in the MLB, beating the St. Louis Cardinals 2–0.

 October 3, 2022: Phillies' Playoff-Clinching Win

-On October 3, 2022, Aaron Nola started the Phillies' playoff-clinching win against the Houston Astros, pitching a perfect game through 6 and 2/3 innings.
+On October 3, 2022, Aaron Nola started the Phillies' playoff-clinching win over the Houston Astros, pitching a perfect game through 6+2⁄3 innings.

 November 7, 2022: Phillies Exercise Club Option